 Talebi Wins NYU's Second National Championship, Team Finishes Fourth

-NNYU1d ago
+NNYU30d ago

-The New York University wrestling team concluded its season with a historic performance at the 2026 NCAA Division III Wrestling Championships in Cedar Rapids, Iowa, achieving a program-record fourth-place finish among 62 competing teams.
-This marks the best team result in NYU wrestling history, surpassing the previous high of 11th place in 2024.
-Mo Talebi captured the program's second individual national championship, winning the title in the 197-pound weight class.
-In the finals, Talebi secured a 10-5 decision over Josh Stahl of York (PA), becoming the first NYU wrestler to win a national title since Nathan Pike in 2017.
-Head Coach Bruce Haberli praised Talebi's tactical approach and calm confidence, emphasizing his positive impact on the program.
+The New York University wrestling team concludes its season with a historic performance at the 2026 NCAA Division III Wrestling Championships, held at the Alliant Energy PowerHouse in Cedar Rapids, Iowa.
+The Violets achieve a program-best fourth-place finish out of 62 teams, surpassing their previous high of 11th place in 2024.
+This remarkable team result is highlighted by Mo Talebi's victory in the 197 lb weight class, marking NYU's second individual national championship.
+Talebi outlasts York (PA)'s Josh Stahl with a 10-5 decision in the final, becoming the first NYU wrestler to claim a national title since Nathan Pike in 2017.

 Synthesized by The High Academics editors from this week's articles on gonyuathletics.com's official feed.
 Visit gonyuathletics.com for full coverage.